skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 Four years ago I investigated the idea of using [browsers as nodes for distributed computing][js-dist].
-I concluded that due to the platform's contraints there were few problems that it was suited to solve.
+I concluded that due to the platform's constraints there were few problems that it was suited to solve.
 However, the situation has since changed quite a bit!
 In fact, this weekend I made practical use of web browsers across a number of geographically separated computers to solve a